hazelcast/hazelcast-reference-manual/src/MapEvents.md

 #### Partitions and Entry Listeners

-A map listener runs on the event threads that are also used by the other listeners: for example, the collection listeners and pub/sub message listeners.
+A map listener runs on the event threads that are also used by the other listeners.
+For example, the collection listeners and pub/sub message listeners.
 This means that the entry listeners can access other partitions.
 Consider this when you run long tasks, since listening to those tasks may cause the other map/event listeners to starve.